The garage is not only an excellent place to park and protect your car, it’s also a great spot for storage.

 As much as you’d like to save your old book collection (books you probably haven’t read in years) they are a magnet for pests.
 They are also highly susceptible to growing mould in humid temperatures and we all know how muggy it can get in Perth.

 The last thing you’d want is for mould to spread throughout your garage, requiring you to do a complete cleansing.
-Old books are so highly flammable and can add more fuel to a fire, especially in hot dry climates.
+Old books are also highly flammable and can add more fuel to a fire, especially in hot dry climates.

 2. Propane gas tanks